gsoft-inc/sg-orbit/packages/experimental/README.md

 ## What differentiate an “experimental” component from a “stable” component?
 Contrary to a “stable” component, an “experimental” component can:
-- Not have a final stamp of approval from the design team
+- Not have a final stamp of approval from the design team.
-- Not have all its variants or usecases defined
+- Not have all its variants or usecases defined.
-- Not have a complete test coverage
+- Not have a complete test coverage.
-- Not have a final documentation
+- Not have a final documentation.

 By lowering expectations in regards to the design team approbation, testing coverage and documentation we believe an “experimental” component could go out about 60% to 65% faster than a “stable” component.